canalplus/rx-player/doc/api/Player_Events.md

       - `"missing"` the previously-chosen track was missing from the content's refreshed Manifest.

+      - `"no-playable-representation"`: the previously-chosen track had none of its `Representation` playable, most likely because of decipherability issues and thus the RxPlayer decided to switch to a new track.

     Though other reasons may be added in the future (for future reasons not covered by those values), so you should expect this possibility in your application's logic.